pashpashpash/SamsungCMS/README.md

 - [x] Update existing site load mechanics to query the SQL DB instead of the current JSONDB that I made by hand.
      -  [x] Homepage (Apptray should query appConfigs table to display all apps with unique originalName's)
      -  [x] Appview Page (On icon click in appTray, JS should query appConfigs+Mappings tables to figure out correct appConfig to show on that page)
+- [x] Finish building "smart" select filters.
+     -  [x] Country+Operator select filters should work together, with one reacting based off a selection in the other.
+     -  [x] Update appTray on change, query the appConfig+configMappings tables to figure out which apps to show.
+          - To do this on client, just implement the applyFilters() function in main.js